Every second counts in a fire emergency. Keeping fire hydrants maintained helps to keep you safe.

 A functioning hydrant could make the difference between minor damage and total loss.

+Additional considerations to note: The City of Calgary outlines recommended semi-annual inspections & annual flow tests as per the Testing Guidelines from the Director of Water Services.
 This testing schedule is also recommended by the Fire Underwriters Survey (who are responsible for fire-related insurance underwriting in Canada), by most hydrant manufacturers (McAvity, Mueller, Terminal City, AVK, & Canada Valve), and by the AWWA (American Water Works Association).

 Regular inspections are the first step in ensuring that your hydrants are being maintained in proper operating condition.
+The team at Clear Flow Services Ltd. is dedicated to providing you exceptional fire safety services that meets and goes above and beyond the minimum requirements.

 Fire hydrants are fire safety devices.
 They must be easy to locate by Firefighters in case of emergency which means they must stand out visibly in all weather and lighting conditions.
 The City of Calgary Bylaw requires they be painted regulation colours based on type of use (red, yellow, or purple) using specialized paint to protect from corrosion.